When I added GlaxoSmithKline to my portfolio in early 2015, the company was heading for trouble.

 So if things are going so well, with perhaps a glimmer of light at the end of the tunnel, why have I decided to sell?
 There are several reasons.

 First, while there may be light at the end of the tunnel, the hard truth is that Glaxo hasn’t significantly grown in more than a decade.
 There are lots of reasons why, but none of them is a one-off freak event.
-Pricing pressure from buyers, competitive pressure from peers and the loss of patents on key drugs are all factors that are likely to be repeat in the 2020s.
+Pricing pressure from buyers, competitive pressure from peers and the loss of patents on key drugs are all factors that are likely to be repeated in the 2020s.

-Holding onto a company where there is a significant chance of zero or low single digit growth for another decade is not something I’m keen on.
+Holding onto a company where there is a significant chance of zero or low single-digit growth for another decade is not something I’m keen on.

 Second, Glaxo’s share price has stood up well in 2018 while much of the UK market has collapsed, or at least declined significantly.
 This broad decline in share prices makes many other companies look more attractive than they did six months ago.
 If Glaxo’s price had also declined I might have held on, but it hasn’t.